 A hairdryer will also melt all that ice pretty quickly.
 The obvious safety issue is using an electrical device around water.
 Please make sure that you take the correct steps to guarantee that the hairdryer does not come into contact with any water.
 For instance, putting the hairdryer inside the freezer and pointing it upwards for water to drip into it could cause serious problems.
 Just blow hot air into the freezer from outside it, try to avoid putting the hairdryer inside the unit.

 A household fan can help if it’s a particularly warm day.
 The fan will propel this warm air inside the freezer and will speed things up, admittedly not by a lot though.
-This method is good if you want to defrost your freezer whilst you’re out of the house for an hour or two rather than a day at work for example.
+This method is good if you want to defrost your freezer whilst you’re out of the house for an hour or two rather than a whole day.
 Simply put it on, go and do your thing and it should have done the job in a couple hours.